-A city of 1500 bridges, endless canals and even more bikes, Amsterdam is one of Europe’s most popular cities with visitors.
+A city of 1500 bridges, 50km of canals and more bikes than people, Amsterdam is one of Europe’s most popular cities with visitors from around the world.
 Along with its beautiful gabled houses and flower-decked watersides, there’s an enormous amount to see and do, whether your interests are more Golden Age art or graffiti, high culture or getting high in a coffee shop.
-But this wealth of amazing experiences doesn’t have to come with a huge price tag attached.
+But this wealth of amazing experiences doesn’t have to come with a huge price tag attached to it.
 So here are my top tips for making the most of Amsterdam on a budget.

 Read more: Exploring the Amsterdam Light Festival

-If you want a break from canals, the city also has some lovely parks – ranging from the huge Vondelpark (which hosts free concerts and performances at its open-air theatre on summer weekends from May to September) to the peaceful Begijnhof, a pretty courtyard surrounded by 14th-century cottages.
+If you want a break from canals, the city also has some lovely parks – ranging from the huge Vondelpark (which hosts free events in its open-air theatre on weekends from May to September) to the peaceful Begijnhof, a pretty courtyard surrounded by 14th-century cottages.

-To get your bearings and learn a bit about the city’s history, several different companies run free walking tours where you just tip your guide.
+To learn a bit about the city’s history, several companies run free walking tours where you just tip your guide.
 Sandeman’s New Amsterdam Tours do a 3-hour city highlights tour leaving from the National Monument in Dam Square several times a day.
-Original Amsterdam Tours run a 3-hour city history walking tour and an ‘Alternative Amsterdam’ quirky tour of street art, coffee shops and squats in some of the city’s lesser-known areas.
+Original Amsterdam Tours run a 3-hour city history walk and an ‘Alternative Amsterdam’ tour of street art, coffee shops and squats in some of the city’s lesser-known areas.
 Both depart opposite Madame Tussauds at 2pm.

 Top city views

 The centre of Amsterdam is fairly low rise, so you won’t find any skyscrapers with views from up high.
 There are some good city viewpoints though, like from the top of the Openbare Bibliotheek (Public Library).
-It’s free to enter and there is a café and restaurant with an outdoor terrace looking out over the city.
+It’s free to enter and there is a café and restaurant with an outdoor terrace.

-If you’re self-catering, look out for Dirk van den Broek, Lidl or Aldi supermarkets for discount groceries.
-You can also pick up fresh food at Amsterdam’s markets, like the Albert Cuyp Market in De Pijp (Monday to Saturday, 9.30am–5pm) or the weekly farmer’s markets which are held each Saturday at the Noordermarkt (9am–4pm), Nieuwmarkt (9am–5pm) and ZuiderMRKT (9.30am–5pm).
+If you’re self-catering, look out for branches of the Dirk van den Broek, Lidl or Aldi supermarkets for discount groceries.
+You can also pick up fresh food at Amsterdam’s markets.
+There’s the Albert Cuyp Market in De Pijp (from Monday to Saturday, 9.30am–5pm) or the weekly farmer’s markets which are held each Saturday at the Noordermarkt (9am–4pm), the Nieuwmarkt (9am–5pm) and the ZuiderMRKT (9.30am–5pm).

 For a budget breakfast, head to the HEMA department store where they do a 9am–10am breakfast deal where you get a croissant, bacon and egg baguette and tea or coffee for €2.
 And for a cheaper alternative to restaurants try an eetcafé, a kind of diner where they serve simple dishes at low prices.
 Or try some of Amsterdam’s street food – poffetjes (fluffy mini pancakes), stroopwafels (syrup waffles) or raw herring served with onions and pickles.
 There’s even a chain of fully automated 24-hour snack shops called FEBO.

 If you’re planning on using the trams or buses a lot, it’s worth investing in a public transport pass.
-GVB passes give you unlimited travel on trams, buses and the metro for varying periods ranging from one day (€7.50) up to seven days (€34.50).
-Or there’s the Amsterdam Travel Ticket which includes train travel to and from Schipol Airport as well as unlimited public transport (1-day €16, 2-day €21, 3-day €26).
+GVB passes give you unlimited travel on trams, buses and the metro for varying periods which range from one day (€7.50) up to seven days (€34.50).
+Or there’s the Amsterdam Travel Ticket which includes train travel to and from Schipol Airport as well as unlimited public transport within the city (1-day €16, 2-day €21, 3-day €26).

-There are over 100km of canals around Amsterdam, so one of the best ways to see the city is from the water.
-A standard 75-minute canal cruise costs €18 for adults and €8.50 for children aged 5–12 – you save €2 per adult/€1 per child by booking online or it’s free with the I Amsterdam card.
+There are over 100km of canals surrounding Amsterdam, so one of the best ways to see the city is from the water.
+A standard 75-minute canal cruise costs €18 for adults and €8.50 for children aged 5–12.
+You can save €2 per adult/€1 per child by booking online or it’s free with the I Amsterdam card.
 Or you can take a free boat trip across the IJ, the stretch of water behind Centraal Station, to NDSM Wharf in Amsterdam Noord, a derelict shipyard turned creative community with galleries, sculptures and waterside bars and cafés.